-Alcoholism within a family is a perennial problem that can destroy a marriage and create a lifelong discord and scourge in the heart and minds of family members, particularly children.
-This implies that people who drink alcohol repetitively and compulsively can become extravagant with the family budget, ignore children, trigger fights with their spouse and generally, destroy the happiness of the people they love.
+Alcoholism within a family is a perennial problem that can destroy a marriage.
+It creates lifelong discord and scourge in the heart and minds of family members, particularly children.
+Excessive drinking can ruin family finances, neglect children, cause marital conflicts, and shatter the happiness of loved ones.

 Alcoholism is Never Good for the Abuser of It

 Alcohol causes more harm than good for the person drinking, particularly with the abuse and misuse of alcohol.
-In addition, alcohol addiction can negatively affect diverse areas of a person’s life, with resultant consequential effects in people’s lives associated with the alcohol addict.
+Alcohol addiction can have a wide range of negative effects on different aspects of a person’s life.
+This can result in consequent impacts on the lives of people associated with the person addicted to alcohol.

-According to experts at the World Health Organization (WHO), the Center for Disease Control and Prevention, and the National Institute on Alcohol Abuse and Alcoholism, alcohol is a leading cause or contributor to death in the United States, and excessive alcohol consumption can affect all major organs and cause diseases such as; high blood pressure, cancers, kidney failure, brain damage, tremors, etc. In addition, overconsumption of alcohol can also cause a person to make poor decisions, such as; driving recklessly, which can be a potential hazard to other road users.
+According to experts at the World Health Organization (WHO), the Center for Disease Control and Prevention, and the National Institute on Alcohol Abuse and Alcoholism, alcohol is a leading cause or contributor to death in the United States.
+Excessive alcohol consumption can affect all major organs and cause various diseases.
+These can include high blood pressure, cancers, kidney failure, brain damage, tremors, etc. In addition, overconsumption of alcohol can cause a person to make poor decisions.
+Driving recklessly can be a potential hazard to other road users.

 How Does Your Alcoholism Affect the Entire Family?

-Alcoholism’s effects hit the entire family, and thus, the family must put all hands on deck to address and mitigate this menace.
+Alcoholism’s effects hit the entire family.
+The family must put all hands on deck to address and mitigate this menace.
 Early combat of this issue with love, care, and understanding can help stop alcoholism from wrecking an entire family lineage.

 According to research by Andrea D. Spadoni et al., published in the United States National Library of Medicine, National Institute of Health, a positive family history of alcohol use disorder has been linked to an increased risk for the development of alcohol use disorder and neurocognitive factors have been postulated as important underlying mechanisms of familial alcoholism transmission.